-Deadlines - You have up to three (3) business days from the date of the missed test to submit your request and supporting documentation.
+Deadlines - You have up to one (1) week from the date of the missed test to submit your request and supporting documentation.
 (Late requests will NOT be considered without a "letter of explanation" as to why the request is late.)